 There is a new awareness of the role of toxic metals in the management of heart disease.
 We call this “toxic metal cardiology.”
 If you need proof, look at the recent amount of research.

 November 2018 – Olajide Buhari, MD, internal medicine resident at Jacobi Medical Center in New York and his colleagues released findings at the 2018 American Heart Association Scientific Sessions (2) that adults with high levels of lead and other heavy metals in their blood had greater odds of having high LDL or total cholesterol.
 The research team also found that those with higher mercury exposure had higher odds of elevated total cholesterol.

-August 29, 2018 – Doctors at the Department of Public Health and Primary Care, University of Cambridge published research in the British Medical Journal (3) that found: “Exposure to arsenic, lead, cadmium, and copper is associated with an increased risk of cardiovascular disease and coronary heart disease.
+August 2018 – Doctors at the Department of Public Health and Primary Care, University of Cambridge published research in the British Medical Journal (3) that found: “Exposure to arsenic, lead, cadmium, and copper is associated with an increased risk of cardiovascular disease and coronary heart disease.
 Mercury is not associated with cardiovascular risk.
 These findings reinforce the importance of environmental toxic metals in cardiovascular risk, beyond the roles of conventional behavioral risk factors.”
 (There is controversy, as presented in other studies as to the exact role of mercury in cardiovascular risk.
 One of the controversies surrounds the amounts of mercury present in seafood.
 As pointed out in an editorial response (4) to this research which we will also cite below: “Methylmercury contamination of fish is the primary source of mercury in most populations and these null results must be interpreted carefully.”)

 Is an enlarged heart the problem of toxic metals?